storybookjs/marko/docs/addons/addon-types.md

 ### Toolbars

-This type of UI element allows you to add <code>Toolbars</code> to Storybook's UI.
-Good examples that use this type of interface are: [@storybook/backgrounds](../essentials/backgrounds.md) and [storybook-addon-outline](https://github.com/chromaui/storybook-outline).
+Toolbar addons allow you to add your own custom tools in Storybook's Toolbar.
+For example the official [@storybook/backgrounds](../essentials/backgrounds.md) and the [storybook-addon-outline](https://github.com/chromaui/storybook-outline) use this pattern.

 ![Storybook toolbar addon](./storybook-toolbar.png)

-Below is the boilerplate code that you can use in your own addon to add a new `Toolbar` in Storybook's UI.
+Use this boilerplate code to add a new `button` to Storybook's Toolbar:

 <!-- prettier-ignore-start -->